Find Trade Colleges

 Read full report on Precision Metal Working at Northeast Wisconsin Technical College

-The average tuition and fees for an in-state undergraduate at LTC are $4,303 a year.
+In-state tuition fees for undergraduate students at LTC are $4,303 per year.
 On average, precision metal working graduates from LTC take out $7,520 in student loans while working on their Undergraduate Certificate.

-Gateway Technical College ranked #10 on this year’s Best Value Precision Metal Working Undergraduate Certificate Schools in Wisconsin list.
+Gateway Technical College came in at #10 in this year’s edition of the Best Value Precision Metal Working Undergraduate Certificate Schools in Wisconsin ranking.
 Gateway Technical College is a moderately-sized public school located in the midsize suburb of Kenosha.

 Best Value Precision Metal Working Colleges in the Great Lakes Region